 Recycle Cell Phones

 Keep Port St. Lucie Beautiful (KPSLB) has partnered with Call2Recycle since 2006 to collect cell phones and rechargeable batteries.
-The Call2Recycle company sends KPSLB empty boxes, and once full, the boxes are shipped back to the company for recycling at no charge to KPSLB.
+Call2Recycle sends KPSLB empty boxes, and once full, the boxes are shipped back to the company for recycling at no charge to KPSLB.
+Residents can drop off and recycle cell phones at City Hall (Buildings A and B) and at the Community Center.